 This means a growing market for repossessed vehicles that are sold for pocket-friendly prices.
-In South Africa, over 1200 cars are repossessed every month because people can no longer afford to pay for the car they initially set their sights on.
+In South Africa, over 1200 cars are repossessed every month.
+Because people can no longer afford to pay for their cars.

-Why are vehicles repossessed by Standard Bank?
+Why are cars repossessed by Standard Bank?

-A financed car will be repossessed by the bank if the owner neglects to or is not able to make the required payments with interest.
+A car will be repossessed by the bank if the owner neglects to or is not able to make the payments with interest.

 What are the advantages of buying a repossessed car?

 - When Standard Bank repossesses a car they want to recover their losses as soon as possible.
 So that the vehicle sells quickly the starting price is usually lower than the same kind of car would be at a car dealer.
 Or sold through a private sale.

 - When you are buying a repossessed car you are only paying for what the bank needs to recover.
 In other words, what is left of the debt.
 The bank’s concern is not to make significant profit on the vehicle.

 Where can I find cars repossessed by Standard Bank?

 Buying a repossessed car sounds like a deal but where can you find these auto-trophies?
 Luckily there are a number of ways to get yourself behind the steering wheel of an excellent car deal.
 With Standard Bank repossed cars sales.